osmandemiroz/truthstack/README.md

 ## How to Play 🎮

 1. Open the app on your phone
+2. **Choose your language**: Tap the globe icon in the top-right to switch between Turkish and English
-2. The top card shows a social question
+3. The top card shows a social question in your selected language
-3. Read the question out loud to your group
+4. Read the question out loud to your group
-4. Everyone discusses or points to who fits the question best
+5. Everyone discusses or points to who fits the question best
-5. Swipe the card away or tap it to reveal the next question
+6. Swipe the card away or tap it to reveal the next question
-6. Use the undo button if you want to go back to a previous question
+7. Use the undo button if you want to go back to a previous question

 ## Project Structure 📁